How to Reconfigure Labs for Social Distancing

-As with many spaces on campus, computer labs will have to adjust to new social distancing requirements.
-Adjustments might include daily deep cleaning, sanitizing stations and increased space between workstations.
+As with many spaces on campus, computer labs have been adjusted to meet social distancing requirements.
+Deep cleaning schedules and increased space between workstations affect computer availability.

-To meet requirements, 50-75% of computers in a lab may need to be shut down or relocated, or transitioned to remote-only machines.
+To meet requirements, 50-75% of computers in a lab may have been shut down,relocated, or transitioned to remote-only machines.

 Shut Down Computers